 I wanted to look at what could be causing this for my clients, so I took a deep dive into some common pre-workout ingredients and the research behind them to see if I could pinpoint the source.

 So, why does pre-workout make you sweat more?
 Let’s take a look.

-- The thermogenic ingredients in pre-workouts include caffeine, green tea extract, yohimbe, and garcinia cambogia.
+- Common thermogenic ingredients in these supplements include caffeine, green tea extract, yohimbe, and garcinia cambogia.

 Why Do Pre-workout Supplements Make You Sweat More?